Code-the-Dream-School/hh-team6-back/README.md

   - `Nodemon` - Automatically restarts the server during development when file changes are detected.
   - `ESLint` - A tool for identifying and fixing JavaScript code issues.
   - `Prettier` - A code formatter to enforce consistent code styling.

+## Key Features

+### User Registration and Account Management

+- **Sign Up**: Users can register an account to buy and sell books.
+- **Account Management**: Users can provide detailed profile information and manage their listed and purchased books.
+- **Dashboard**: Displays sections for managing books in user's account.
+- **Password Management**: Allows users to reset or update their password.

+### Search, Filtering, and Sorting

+- **Search Functionality**: Search for books by title, author, or ISBN.
+- **Filter Options**: Narrow results by age category, genre, format, and condition.
+- **Sorting and Pagination**: Organize search results for easier browsing.

+### Book Viewing and Purchasing

+- **List View**: View all books that are available in stock.
+- **Detailed Views**: View book details, including cover, author, genre, price, and condition.
+- **Purchase Books**: Users can purchase books after logging in.

+### Communication System

+- **Messaging**: Real-time messaging for user-to-user communication regarding books with Socket.io.
+- **Notifications (Stretch Goal)**: Alerts for messages and book-related updates.

+### Stretch Goal: Online Payment for Books
+- **Payment Integration**: Securely process payments with Stripe or PayPal.
+- **Payment Records**: Store payment history and provide transaction details in user profiles.

 ## Quick Start